indutny/candor/README.md

 # DOT

 Experimental implementation of DOT language VM.
+Join #dotlang channel on irc.freenode.net to discuss language features.

 **Danger!
 This whole project is not stable at all, many things are broken and may/will change in future**